Ayoush/commit-history-modifier/README.md

 # cOMMIt-HIStoRY-MoDifIEr
-TestIng SomE sub PROcess FOR ModIFYiNG COMmIT hIsTOrY
+TestIng SomE sub PROcess FOR ModIFYiNg COMmIT hIsTOrY